platformsh/platformsh-docs/src/tutorials/composer-auth.md

 # Authenticated Composer repositories

-Some PHP projects may need to leverage a private, 3rd party Composer repository in addition to the public Packagist.org repository.
-Often, such 3rd party repositories require authentication in order to download packages, and not everyone is comfortable putting those credentials into their Git repository source code (for obvious reasons).
-To handle that situation, you can use [project variables]().
+Some PHP projects may need to leverage a private, third party Composer repository in addition to the public Packagist.org repository.
+Often, such third party repositories require authentication in order to download packages, and not everyone is comfortable putting those credentials into their Git repository source code (for obvious reasons).
+To handle that situation, you can use [project variables](/development/variables.md#project-variables).

-## Specify a 3rd party repository in `composer.json`
+## Specify a third party repository in `composer.json`

 For this example, consider that there are several packages we want to install from a private repository hosted at `my-private-repos.example.com`.
 List that repository in `composer.json`.